cristiano-s1/API_DOTNET8/README.md

-# API DOTNET8
+# Course Udemy API REST
 Learning course REST APIs RESTful from 0 to Azure with .NET 8 and Docker

  - API pagination;
- - Media Types and Content Negociation;
+ - Media Types and Content Negotiation;
  - Download and Upload API;
  - SQL e Migrations;
  - Document an API with Swagger (OpenAPI);